Rorschach3/credit-clarity-ai-assist/OCR_Fast_Processing_Plan.md

         *   Remove the `showAiResults` conditional rendering block (lines 531-556) and any other UI elements related to displaying AI analysis results.
     *   **Update Imports**:
         *   Remove imports related to AI processing, such as `parseDocumentViaProxy` and `generateContent` from `@/services/llm-parser`.

-**Rationale**:

-By making these changes, the application will exclusively use the `processWithOCR` function for extracting text from uploaded PDF documents.
-This aligns with the requirement to configure 'OCR Fast' as the singular processing method.
-Future optimizations can then focus on enhancing the OCR pipeline itself.